phish108/empxl/doc/index.md

 #### Group Functions

 Group functions are needed only because the *FUNCTION*IFS() functions do not work inside LAMBDA and LET functions.
+This allows us to add a few more (slow) grouping functions.

 - EMPXL.GROUP.SUM(values, groups)
 - EMPXL.GROUP.MEAN(values, groups)